A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Statistical properties of contrastive pre-training

 In this section, we demonstrate that CLIP provides effective representations that can adapt to downstream tasks.
 In \Cref{sec:CLIP_sufficient_stats}, we show that any near-minimizer of the CLIP risk yields a pair of near-sufficient statistics.
 In \Cref{sec:CLIP_ZSC_VLM_CDM}, we demonstrate that this near-sufficiency facilitates the adaptability of CLIP representations to various downstream tasks.
 Furthermore, in \Cref{sec:near_optimal_near_equivalence}, we show that if the joint distribution allows for a canonical representation with certain well-posedness properties, a simple adapter (a small network) enables efficient neural network approximations for downstream tasks where the canonical representations serve as sufficient statistics.
-An overview of the structure of this section is provided in \Cref{fig:CLIP-suff}.